linalerch/Chrome-Extension-Twitter-Bootstrap-4-Template/README.md

 This is a template to make Google Chrome Extension with Twitter Bootstrap 4 (ver.
 4.6.1).
 It is intended to be a continuation of the [Github repository "Chrome-Extension-Twitter-Bootstrap-3-Template Public" by Ehesep](https://github.com/Ehesp/Chrome-Extension-Twitter-Bootstrap-3-Templat)

 **Please be aware that the Bootstrap codes are made by Twitter-Bootstrap, not by me.
 All credits regarding Bootstrap goes to their developers.
-I am only integrating their codes in an Google Chrome extension environment.**
+I am only integrating their codes in a Google Chrome extension environment.**

 ## Package structure:
 ```